sammcj/smcleod/content/posts/2024-12-04-bringing-kv-context-quantisation-to-ollama/index.md

 ### Quality

 • Q8_0 - Minimal quality impact for normal text generation models, suitable for most users to be enabled by default.
-Perplexity measurements on an early implementation showed it added around 0.002~ perplexity to the model.
+Perplexity measurements on an early implementation showed it added around 0.002-0.05~ perplexity to the model.

 • Q4_0 - Some noticeable quality reduction, but still usable for those without much vRAM or working on creative tasks where quality is less critical.
-In early testing, Q4_0 added around 0.206~ perplexity to the model.
+In early testing, Q4_0 added around 0.206-0.25~ perplexity to the model.

-As stated in the FAQ, it is not recommended to use K/V cache quantisation for embedding models as these are more sensitive to quantisation.
-The same may apply to vision/multi-modal models although I have not looked into this.

-If you run into issues with quality however - you can simply disable K/V context cache quantisation by setting `OLLAMA_KV_CACHE_TYPE` environment variable to `f16` or not setting it at all.
-This is even easier if you run Ollama in a container as you can simply run two containers with different configurations (as there's practically no overhead to running multiple containers).
+#### When not to use K/V context cache quantisation

-Note that the ability to set the K/V cache quantisation level in a model's Modelfile was [removed from the PR](#what-wasnt-included-in-the-pr), but I hope that Ollama will reconsider this in the future.
+Note that the ability to set the K/V cache quantisation level in a model's Modelfile was [removed from the PR](#what-wasnt-included-in-the-pr), but I hope that Ollama will reconsider this in the future so people can experiment with different quantisation levels for different models and use cases.

+**Embedding Models**

+As stated in the [FAQ](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-can-i-set-the-quantization-type-for-the-kv-cache), it is not recommended to use K/V cache quantisation for embedding models as these are more sensitive to quantisation.
+For this reason Ollama attempts to detect embedding models and disable K/V cache quantisation automatically (you'll see a warning in the logs if this happens).

+**Vision/Multi-Modal Models (Maybe)**

+The same _may_ apply to vision/multi-modal models based on some reports - although I have not personally looked into this.

+**High Attention Head Models**

+It's been noted in llama.cpp's test back at the start of 2024 that high attention head models can be more sensitive to K/V quantisation, so you may want to avoid using K/V context cache quantisation with these models.
+How high is too high?
+I'm not sure - but Qwen 2 was mentioned as an example in the llama.cpp PR, I personally have been using [Qwen 2.5 Coder 32b Q6_K](https://huggingface.co/unsloth/Qwen2.5-Coder-32B-Instruct-128K-GGUF/blob/main/Qwen2.5-Coder-32B-Instruct-Q6_K.gguf) with Q8_0 K/V cache quantisation without any noticeable issues.

 ---